yasirunavodya/MATLAB-Simulink-Model-of-Yugadanavi-Power-Plant/README.md

 🛠 **MATLAB Simulink** – System modeling and simulation
 🛠 **Power System Analysis** – Black start, stability, and performance evaluation

-## How to Use
-1. Open **MATLAB Simulink** and load the provided `.slx` file.
-2. Run the simulation to analyze power flow and system behavior.
-3. Modify system parameters to test different black start scenarios.

 ## Future Improvements
 🔹 Incorporate **renewable energy sources** into the simulation.